-Tucker is what keeps them going, AND on their tip-toes every waking moment.
-They call him their “little rascal.”
+Tucker is what keeps us going, AND on our tip-toes every waking moment.
 At a birthday party, other kids were jumping and playing on the bounce house but not their rascal.
 Nope, Tucker was busy exploring the new backyard.
 First to the electrical power panel, then after confirming it was locked onwards to the irrigation pump motor, seriously!
-And while he can be a pain in the neck, they wouldn’t trade a single minute.
+And while he can be a pain in the neck, we wouldn’t trade a single minute.

-In February 2019, from his curiosity, he landed in the hospital with acute respiratory failure from ingesting a hydrocarbon (tiki torch fuel, the stuff you burn to keep mosquitoes away).
+In February 2019 from his curiosity, he landed in the hospital with acute respiratory failure from ingesting a hydrocarbon (tiki torch fuel).
 Their local hospital was not equipped to manage his care, but quickly intubated him, and handed him off to an air evac crew.
-Watching their son, unconscious, on a stretcher, loaded onto a helicopter was something they never anticipated.
+Watching our son, unconscious, on a stretcher, loaded onto a helicopter was something we never anticipated.
 Ten days later, Tucker was released from the Pediatric Intensive Care Unit at Nemour’s Children’s Hospital in Orlando, FL.

-Seeing his eyes widen as he finds a cool new animal in the tide pools, or his grin while deep in the Panamanian jungle when he realizes the rope bridge swings wider the harder he steps.
-These are the things that keep them going.
+Seeing his eyes widen as he finds a new animal in the tide pools, or his grin while deep in the Panamanian jungle when he realizes the rope bridge swings wider the harder he steps.
+These things keep us going.
 Life doesn’t have to be complicated, it’s an adventure.
-An adventure in which they need to remember to stop and have fun, lots of fun!
-Tucker, their little rascal does a good job of reminding them of these simple yet important life lessons.
+An adventure in which we need to remember to stop and have fun, lots of fun!
+Tucker does a good job of reminding us of these simple yet important life lessons.

 2002 American Eagle